The Birth of 'Venus': from Stephen Foster, to The Big 3, and Shocking Blue

 This time the situation was reversed: Van Leeuwen wrote a completely new set of lyrics while borrowing Rose's song harmony and musical form almost in its entirety, with some minimal changes.
 The key was changed to E minor, and the distinct guitar riff was converted for the keyboard and placed between the verses.

 In 1970, Venus made history by reaching the No.1 spot on Billboard Hot 100, being the first single by a Dutch band to do so.
-But by the mid-70s, the hippie counterculture era was coming to an end, and just as many other formative groups of the flower movement, Shocking Blue had to disband in 1974.
+But by the mid-70s, the hippie counterculture era was coming to an end, and just like many other formative groups of the flower movement, Shocking Blue had to disband in 1974.